Salsa-GiS/Plugin-Bare-Soil-Index/README.md

 ## Installation

-To install the plugin, simply download the latest release from [link] and follow the installation instructions provided in the documentation.
+To install the plugin, simply download the latest release from [here](https://github.com/Salsa-GiS/Plugin-Bare-Soil-Index/tree/main/baresoil_index) and follow the installation instructions provided in the documentation.
 Prerequisites for installation include QGIS 3.38 and Python 3.12.
 For detailed installation instructions and troubleshooting, please refer to the plugin documentation.